wp-plugins/livepress-wp/readme.txt

 === LivePress! ===
 Contributors: Filipe Giusti
 Donate link: http://www.filipegiusti.com/
-Tags: comments, spam
+Tags: live
 Requires at least: 2.8
-Tested up to: 2.8.6
+Tested up to: 2.9.1
-Stable tag: 3.0.2
+Stable tag: 0.2

 Here is a short description of the plugin.
 This should be no more than 150 chars.
 No markup here.